To get your first live stream up and running with Kaltura, you need to perform the following steps:

 If you send a single Live RTMP stream (single bitrate) and use Kaltura cloud transcode, choose 1 concurrent upload.

 If you send 3 multiple bitrate RTMP streams and use pass-though (no cloud transcode), choose 3 concurrent uploads.

 Allow the up-link test to run around 5 minutes and write down the upload speed.

 - Configure your encoder.

-- You can stream to Kaltura using a variety of encoders available on the market.
+- You can stream to Kaltura using a variety of encoders available on the market, as long it meets the live stream requirements.
 Kaltura is compatible with most encoders that support RTMP, offering you a wide range of choices, from free and simple to commercial enterprise grade equipment.

 - Correct configuration of the encoder is mandatory for Kaltura Live Streaming to work properly!
 Encoder mis-configuration can affect the quality of your live stream and cause issues like artifacts, audio/video sync issues, freezes, etc. Make sure you read your encoder's manual and configure it correctly, If you are not sure how, please contact Kaltura Customer Care.